BananaMiku/Gitcoin/README.md

 #
 # Packages
-* To install all packages necessary: `pip install -r requirements.txt`
+* In case packages need fixing, to install all packages necessary: `pip install -r requirements.txt`

 # Testing
 * Running tests for transactions (from ./Gitcoin directory):